 - Rape by Proxy: The archbishop forced three young people to have sex on camera for him.

 - The Reveal:

 - Reveal #1: Aaron says that he "loses time" when severely stressed.

-- Reveal #2: Vail discovers a Home Porn Movie where the archbishop urged Aaron and another young man to have sex with a girl on camera.
-The archbishop was an Asshole Victim of the most Special kind - a Pedophile Priest.
+- Reveal #2: Vail discovers a Home Porn Movie where the archbishop coerced Aaron and another young man to have sex with a girl on camera.
+The archbishop was an Asshole Victim of the most special kind.
 The tape is a Smoking Gun that both serves to make Aaron sympathetic to the jury and provide a motive for the murder.

 - Reveal #3: Aaron appears to have another personality, the psychotic Roy, who admits to killing the archbishop out of revenge, and it is implied that his condition is caused by Abusive Parents.

-- Reveal #4: In the last scene of the movie, Aaron admits to have been only pretending to have a split personality - and it's the kind personality, not the psychotic one, that's fake.
-"Roy" gloats about killing both the archbishop and his girlfriend, who was also molested by the archbishop-and says that he had only intended to kill his "slut" girlfriend; the archbishop was just a witness.
+- Reveal #4: In the last scene of the movie, Aaron admits to have been only pretending to have a split personality - and it's the kind personality, not the violent one, that's fake.
+"Roy" gloats about killing both the archbishop and his girlfriend, who was also molested by the archbishop-and says that she had it coming.

 - Stuttering Into Eloquence: Aaron stutters almost every other word, except when he is (pretending to be) the much more aggressive "Roy".